jstrother/jira-clone/README.md

 ## Further things to add

 - Add a way to show epic and story info on new pages.
   - This is so I can see epic/story names and descriptions in full.
-For example, the description is truncated.
+Right now for example, the description is truncated.
 - Add a way to edit epic/story names and descriptions
   - I need a way to update things as the need may arise.
 - Add a way to give more information on each epic and story